archananarayanan/Keizn-backend/README.md

 1. pip install requirements.txt

 Once you have a DB configured on your local -
+1. Update the database settings at settings.py, according to your server.

+Run the Application -
 1. python manage.py makemigrations
 2. python manage.py migrate
 3. python manage.py runserver